digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 This tutorial builds upon the concepts introduced in the :doc:`Settlement <../getting-started/settlement>` getting-started tutorial.
-Compared to our previous :doc:`Enhanced Transfers <transfer>` tutorial, which demonstrated the "direct" transfer of a holding between sender to receiver (at a single custodian), it delves further into the settlement mechanism with a batch and related instructions.
+Compared to our previous :doc:`Enhanced Transfers <transfer>` tutorial, which demonstrated the "direct" transfer of a holding from sender to receiver (at a single custodian), it delves further into the settlement mechanism with a batch and related instructions.
 This intricate process enables the adjustment of record books across multiple entities and instrument holdings simultaneously.